mikerhodes/github-to-omnifocus/README.md

 that it didn't create itself, meaning it can share a project with other tasks.

-To avoid affecting tasks that it doesn't "own", when `github-to-omnifocus` creates tasks they are given the tag `github-to-omnifocus` (can be changed via configuration).
+To avoid affecting tasks that it doesn't "own", when `github-to-omnifocus` creates tasks they are given the tag `github` (can be changed via configuration).
 Further, they are given a "type tag" to differentiate whether they are issues, PRs or whatever.
-Using tags in this manner allows `github-to-omnifocus` to live alongside other tasks within the projects it is using.
+Using tags in this manner allows `github-to-omnifocus` to live alongside other tasks within the projects it is using. `github-to-omnifocus` will only ever mark tasks complete that are in the configured projects _and_ have the appropriate tags.

 Within the tasks it owns, `github-to-omnifocus` associates a task with its corresponding GitHub issue or PR using a prefix on each task: